Safety in Nigeria

 In these situations, the Nigerian police or the area’s relevant law enforcement authorities may not respond at all, or may do so too slowly to matter.
 What’s more, these officials have even been pegged as perpetrators, coercing expats at checkpoints and elsewhere into paying bribes under the threat of jail time.
 In short, the police are not always dependable, and are not necessarily an expat's friend.

 Expats should take certain precautions while living in Nigeria in order to stay safe.
 It goes without saying that they should remain alert, take notice of the people around them, and put in practice the same safety measures they would in any big city.
 It’s best to lock all doors and windows when leaving home.
 Though many expats are fortunate enough to be accommodated within apartment complexes, compounds or gated communities protected by 24-hour security (some even with armed guards), this action is an easy deterrent and a good rule of thumb, especially since robbers have been known to scale high walls and divert the attention of guards.

-Note that most armed attacks in Nigerian urban centres happen after 10pm.
+Note that most armed attacks in Nigerian urban centres happen at night.
 Thus, expats should carefully consider their need to travel after dark, and if they do indulge in the vibrant nightlife, they should stay alert at all times and keep to well-lit city centre areas.

 Fraud in Nigeria

-No discussion of safety in Nigeria would be complete without mention of the ever-popular 419 scam, the section of the Nigerian penal code that relates to financial fraud.
-These scams, often involving an email by someone claiming to be a relative or in great distress, and begging for a deposit into their bank account, commonly originate from Nigeria and its neighbouring countries.
+No discussion of safety in Nigeria would be complete without mention of the ever-popular 419 scams, named after the section of the Nigerian penal code that relates to financial fraud.
+These scams, often involving an email by someone claiming to be a relative or in great distress and begging for a deposit into their bank account, commonly originate from Nigeria and its neighbouring countries.